timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 - The number of events in a window of length $T$ is $\text{Poisson}(\lambda T)$, so the variance is equal to the mean.
 Counts which vary more than the mean (known as overdispersion) are an early indicator that events cluster, though the cause cannot be deciphered from this.
 - If the rate changes overtime but is fixed in advance, for example $\lambda(t)$ rising around the holidays when more people travel, this produces an *inhomogeneous* Poisson process.
 The expected number of events between $a$ and $b$ is then the area under the rate curve, $\int_a^b \lambda(t)\,dt$.

-The key limitation of the Poisson process is taht events essentially ignore each other.
+The key limitation of the Poisson process is that events essentially ignore each other.
 During an epidemic, where each case causes more transmission, this is not the applicable.

 <figure>
   <img src="/assets/posts/hawkes/poisson_vs_hawkes.png" alt="A Poisson process and a Hawkes process with the same background rate">